 ENSURE proactive infrastructure expansion which supports maximum integration of renewable energy as quickly as possible.

 ESTABLISH more strategic partnerships with suppliers to increase the pace and robustness of new infrastructure scaling and construction.

-INCREASE the speed of construction and environmental approvals. working closely with the authorities.
+of construction and environmental approvals, working closely with the authorities.

 SECURITY OF SUPPLY IN A GREEN ENERGY SYSTEM